unahouExosite/docs/CONTRIBUTING.md

 # Contributing to Exosite's Documentation

 Thanks for helping make docs better!
+Check out the [Technical Overview](#technical-overview) below for information on how this doc site works and how to use the tools to contribute to it.

+## Making Small Changes

+If you are just adjusting a simple spelling error or syntax/grammar problem, you can edit the page directly in the GitHub UI (go to the doc page and click the pencil edit button).
+Any changes you make with this method should be minor!

+## Making Large(r) Changes

+If you are making more significant changes, you will need to make the changes locally, verify they are complete and accurate, push the changes to GitHub on a branch, and then submit a pull request to get them published.
+Details below:

+First, you will need to read the section below on ["Developing"](#developing) to get this docs repository cloned onto your local machine and to be able to preview changes before pushing back to GitHub.

+Before starting to make changes, get the most recent GitHub version of docs down via "git pull" and then create a branch (e.g., my-branch-name) via "git branch my-branch-name".
+Check out the branch via "git checkout my-branch-name" and then make your changes.

+Once you have made changes you are happy with locally and have committed those changes to your "my-branch-name" branch, go ahead and push the branch via "git push origin my-branch-name".
+Then, in GitHub, go ahead and submit a pull request so that the documentation overlord can review your changes and determine if they are ready for prime time or not.

+To submit a pull request in github, go to the <a href="https://github.com/exosite/docs/pulls">Pull requests menu item</a> and click "New pull request", set base to "master" and compare to "my-branch-name" and click "Create pull request".

 ## Technical Overview

-Exosite's docs site is hosted on Github Pages, this means that it's just a bunch of static HTML files.
-To make the docs easier to write this repo includes a custom static site generator that reads markdown and transforms it into HTML.
+Exosite's docs site is hosted on Github Pages, this means that it is just a bunch of static HTML files.
+To make the docs easier to write, this repo includes a custom static site generator that reads markdown and transforms it into HTML.

 ### Directory Structure